avian-studio/productsize-chart-for-woocommerce/readme.txt

 With this plugin you can assign single chart to multiple products or directly assign charts to product categories.

 Decide whether you wanna show the chart as modal pop up or in a tab.

+Original plugin was developed by: Nabaraj Chapagain( https://profiles.wordpress.org/nabaraj-chapagain/ ).
+On 06-09-2020 I’ve taken over and I will keep maintaning this plugin.

 = Features =
 1. Create unlimited Charts.